tripleee/SmokeDetector-wiki/Set-Up-Autoflagging.md

 A large number of volunteers have signed up to donate their flags (thanks, everyone!) so the pool of available flags is currently much larger than the actual need.

 There is a prioritization mechanism in place which favors autoflags from Metasmoke users who have "core" status.
+This is to reward them for their contributions to Charcoal (e.g. flagging and giving feedback, contributing code, and participating in discussions in CHQ).
+Generally, for posts that receive 3 autoflags, 2 will be cast by core users and the other one will be cast by a non-core user.